influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/best-practices/schema-design.md

 {{% /flex-content %}}
 {{< /flex >}}

-These sets of data written to the same measurement will result in a measurement full of null values (also known as a _sparse schema_):
+These sets of data written to the same measurement result in a measurement full of null values (also known as a _sparse schema_):

 | time                 | source | src | code | currency | crypto  |       price |       cost |      volume |